How to Say "The butterfly eats bread because the magic is lifted" in Korean | -아/어요 Grammar

 What does "The butterfly eats bread because the magic is lifted" mean in Korean?

-The Korean sentence "나비는 마법이 풀려서 빵을 먹어요." translates to "The butterfly eats bread because the magic is lifted." in English. "나비는 마법이 풀려서 빵을 먹어요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "나비는 마법이 풀려서 빵을 먹어요." translates to "The butterfly eats bread because the magic is lifted." in English.
+When you say "나비는 마법이 풀려서 빵을 먹어요.", you are not just translating — you are adopting a Korean mindset.
+The sentence carries the warmth of a fairy-tale world.

 Pronunciation guide: nabineun mabeopi pulryeoseo ppangeul meokeoyo.